-Pope Francis meets Hungary's Viktor Orban during trip
+Orban gives Pope a loaded gift during visit to Hungary

 "My wish is that you be like that: grounded and open, rooted and considerate," he added.

-Francis made the brief stop in Hungary before a four day trip to Slovakia.
+Balazs Orban, Deputy Minister for the Prime Minister's Office, described the gift on his Facebook page, saying, "there are many similarities between the situation at that time and today...we should learn from history."

+The Hungarian leader met the Pope privately in Budapest on Sunday, along with Vatican officials and Hungarian President Janos Ader.
+They discussed the protection of the environment, promotion of families and the role of the Catholic Church in Hungary, according to the Vatican.

-When he landed in Hungary's capital Budapest early Sunday, Francis said he was glad papal trips had "restarted" and that he would bring "the word and greetings to many people."
+When he landed in the Hungarian capital earlier that day, Francis said he was glad papal trips had "restarted" and that he would bring "the word and greetings to many people."

 This is the Pope's 34th international trip and the first since he had a surgery for colon diverticulitis in July.